nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   exit
   ```

-6. For detailed instructions on all commands, proceed to the [Features](#features) section.
+For detailed instructions on all commands, proceed to the [Features](#features) section.

 > **Tip:** Type `help` at any time to view the command guide.

 ---
+### Valid NRIC rules
+All NRICs should adhere to the following format and constraints:
+1. The NRIC must be 9 characters long.
+2. The first character must be one of the following letters: 'S', 'T', 'F', or 'G'. (case-insensitive)
+  - 'S' and 'T' are for Singapore Citizens and Permanent Residents.
+  - 'F' and 'G' are for Foreigners.
+3. The next 7 characters must be digits.
+4. The last character must be an uppercase letter, which serves as a checksum to validate the NRIC.
+5. The checksum is computed based on a specific algorithm using the 7 digits of the NRIC.

 ## Features